-The CSR Steering Committee decided to seek external limited assurance by PricewaterhouseCoopers Accountants N.V.
+The Sustainability Steering Committee decided to seek external limited assurance by PricewaterhouseCoopers Accountants N.V.
 (PwC) for a small - but rational - number of sustainability KPIs from the Sustainability Strategy 2025.
 The scope is the same as last year and includes the following indicators:

-- Scope 1+2 GHG emissions intensity sales
+- Scope 1+2 GHG emissions intensity sales in tCO2-eg/M€

 - Electricity from renewable sources in %

 - Work-related injuries in #/1,000 FTE

 - Near-miss injuries in #/1,000 FTE

 - Training and education in h/1,000 FTE

 - Gender diversity of females in %

 The scope of external assurance will increase in the coming years and include full sustainability information in compliance with the coming CSRD in 2025.
-The indicators that fall within the scope of limited assurance are marked, in the indicator interview on page 82, with the $\sqrt{}$ symbol.
+The indicators that fall within the scope of limited assurance are marked, in the indicator overview on page 81, with the \checkmark symbol.

-See section 'Other information' for the assurance report of PwC, which includes details on scoping and outcomes.
-PwC also performed an audit on the financial statement for the reporting year, which is available in section 'Other information'.
+See section 'Other information' for the limited assurance report of PwC, which includes details on scoping and outcomes.
+PwC also performed an audit on the financial statements for the reporting year, which is available in section 'Other information'.